inossidabile/hashbang/README.md

 Hashbang is a tiny Rack proxy serving HTML dumps for your RICH web-applications according to [Google AJAX Crawling conventions](http://code.google.com/web/ajaxcrawling/).
 Make your Rails AJAX applications indexable in no time.

 Using Rails generators Hashbang will setup a small inner Rack application which will handle all magic requests containing `_escaped_fragment_` parameter.
-These requests will cause a subrequest to a real AJAX URL using virtual browser.
+These requests will cause a subrequest to a real AJAX URL using a virtual browser.

 Let's say for example you've got a request to `test.com/?_escaped_fragment_=/my_hidden_page`.
 Hashbang will convert this URL to `test.com/#!/my_hidden_page` and open it in the virtual browser.
-Virtual browser will load this page and wait for `Suncscraper.finish` javascript call.
+The virtual browser will load this page and wait for `Suncscraper.finish` javascript call.
 As soon as it was called Hashbang will respond with an HTML dump.

 Hashbang uses [Sunscraper](http://github.com/roundlake/sunscraper) and therefore you will need Qt to use it.